 In winter, your heat pump will reverse the direction that your refrigerant flows.
 When you turn on your HVAC system’s fan, you’ll receive warm instead of cold air.
 Using a heat pump can dehumidify your indoor air in winter.
 If the air in your home feels too dry, an inexpensive portable humidifier can make you more comfortable.
 Since the climate in Texas doesn’t get too cold, it’s worth considering a heat pump as a heating option.

-Wood Air Conditioning, Inc. has decades of heating and cooling experience.
+Wood Air Conditioning & Plumbing, Inc. has decades of heating and cooling experience.
 We can help you with maintaining, repairing and installing a variety of equipment, including heat pumps.
 For excellent service, call us anytime at 903-285-6550.

 Image provided by Bigstock